 What is a planning permission?

-Most new buildings and major changes to existing buildings or to the local environment need consent from the local authority via a planning permission.
-Each application for planning permission is made to the local planning authority for the area who will decide if it is acceptable in relation to local and national planning policies.
-Further information on when planning permission is required can be found on the UK Government's Planning Portal website.
+Most new buildings, changes of use in existing buildings and changes to the local environment need consent from the local authority’s planning department before they can be carried out.
+The local planning authority will then decide if the proposed development can go ahead, taking into account local and national planning policies.
+Further information on when permission is required from the planning authority can be found on the UK Government's Planning Portal website.

 The permission status refers to the progress made on implementing the permission.
 Three permission statuses can be selected.